travelping/cennsonic/kube/README.md

 $ kube user core@192.168.10.11 create jsmith --admin
 ```

-This will generate jsmith.conf kubeconfig file and create a cluster-admin
+This will generate "jsmith.conf" kubeconfig file and bind this user to the
+"cluster-admin" with a [ClusterRoleBinding].
+Without the "--admin" switch the
-[ClusterRoleBinding] of this User name.
-The kubeconfig now can be copied over
+binding will not be made.
+The kubeconfig now can be copied over from the master
-from the master node:
+node:

 ```
 $ scp core@192.168.10.11:jsmith.conf .